nervousapps/GPTenterprise/README.md

 First try on emulating an enterprise with OpenaAI GPT.

-This is basically python utilities to connect to OpenaAI API and generate content with variety of system prompts to tell GPT what employee to be :brain:.
+This is basically a python package emulating an enterprise.
+It requests OpenaAI API and generate a sequence of task with a variety of system prompts to tell GPT what employee to be :brain:.

 ## :artificial_satellite: About the enterprise (by GPT)
 <p>Our innovative company uses advanced artificial intelligence technology to bring products and services to the next level.
 Our employees are AI instances created with the powerful GPT language model that can perform various roles like engineers, designers, and even marketers.
 This enables us to develop products faster and more efficiently than traditional companies while also providing a unique experience for our customers.</p>